GDPR and Data First Party: solutions for a world without cookies

 4. Gamification to maximise in-store conversions

-Playable marketing is another way of attracting consumers to the shop, but also to convert them.
-Broadcast online, an interactive game can enable participants to win discount or purchase vouchers that are valid in-store.
+Playable marketing is another excellent way of attracting consumers to the shop, but also to convert them.
+Broadcast online, an interactive game can, for example, enable participants to win discount or purchase vouchers that are only valid in-store.

-But gamification can also be used as a lever for visibility and conversion.
-Whether in the form of a digital interactive terminal or tablets available at the checkout, these phygital devices make the experience attractive and fun.
+But gamification can also be used as a lever for visibility and conversion in a physical point of sale.
+Whether in the form of a digital interactive terminal or tablets available at the checkout, these phygital devices make the in-store experience more attractive and fun.

 Here again, it’s the opportunity to win rewards via an in-store competition that will encourage consumers to enter the point of sale and interact with the brand.
-Not to mention that, for the brand, it’s a way of collect qualified data.
-It will then be able to use this data to optimise its future drive-to-store campaigns.
+Not to mention that, for the brand, it’s an excellent way of collect qualified data.
+It will then be able to use this data to optimise its future digital drive-to-store campaigns.

 Best practice for a successful drive to store campaign